chickensoft-games/chickensoft_site/blog/2023-09-14-can-godot-deliver/index.md

 <FancyImage src={require("./header.jpg").default} alt="While Unity continues to break the trust of its users, Godot is promising to be the free and open 'game engine you've been waiting for.'
 But can it deliver?" />

 The game engine company Unity has once again gained notoriety for offending its users.
-This time, they've announced [a $0.20 per install fee][forbes] for games that surpass $200,000 in revenue.
-Of course, how they determine what constitutes a valid install is [not something they're willing to share][valid-installs].
+This time, they've announced [a $0.20 per install fee](https://www.forbes.com/sites/paultassi/2023/09/13/the-entire-gaming-industry-unites-against-unitys-baffling-pricing-change/?sh=3f403fa5679b) for games that surpass $200,000 in revenue.
+Of course, how they determine what constitutes a valid install is [not something they're willing to share](https://twitter.com/unity/status/1701689241456021607).

 <!-- truncate -->